Brontë family: Literary evolution

 The children became interested in writing from an early age, initially as a game.
 They all displayed a talent for narrative, but for the younger ones it became a pastime to develop them.
 At the centre of the children's creativity were twelve wooden soldiers which Patrick Brontë gave to Branwell at the beginning of June 1826.
 These toy soldiers instantly fired their imaginations and they spoke of them as the Young Men, and gave them names.
 However, it was not until December 1827 that their ideas took written form, and the imaginary African kingdom of Glass Town came into existence, followed by the Empire of Angria.
 Emily and Anne created Gondal, an island continent in the North Pacific, ruled by a woman, after the departure of Charlotte in 1831.
 In the beginning, these stories were written in little books, the size of a matchbox about 1.5 × 2.5 in and cursorily bound with thread.
 The pages were filled with close, minute writing, often in capital letters without punctuation and embellished with illustrations, detailed maps, schemes, landscapes and plans of buildings, created by the children according to their specialisations.
 The idea was that the books were of a size for the soldiers to read.
 The complexity of the stories matured as the children's imaginations developed, fed by reading the three weekly or monthly magazines to which their father had subscribed, or the newspapers that were bought daily from John Greenwood's local news and stationery store.

 Literary and artistic influence

-These fictional worlds were the product of fertile imagination fed by reading, discussion and a passion for literature.
-Far from suffering from the negative influences that never left them and which were reflected in the works of their later, more mature years, the Brontë children absorbed them eagerly.
+These fictional worlds were the product of imagination fed by reading, discussion and a passion for literature.
+Far from suffering from the negative influences that never left them and which were reflected in the works of their later, more mature years, the Brontë children absorbed them.